If you’re still on the fence about buying a Chromebook, this article may just push you over- to the “buy one” side that is.

 In this article, I’m just going to list the top 10 Chromebook benefits I’ve encountered coming from Windows to the Chrome operating system.

 Here we go.

-Compared to my PC, my Chromebook boots up in about 6 seconds from a cold boot.
-For non-techies, that means when the laptop is off, it takes only 6 seconds to go from you pushing the power button to the laptop being ready for action at the home screen.
+Compared to my PC, it boots up in about 6 seconds from a cold boot.
+For non-techies, that means when the laptop is off, it takes only 6 seconds to go from you pushing the power button to the laptop is ready for action at the home screen.
 My PC takes about 45 seconds (for techheads- PC stats: Intel Pentium Duo Core 2.6GHz, 4GB SSD2 RAM, and 1TB HDD running Windows 7).

 Regardless of the PC being a computer or laptop, it would be similar in boot speed with the same stats.
-The Chromebook feels nearly instant when I start it up.
+It feels nearly instant when I start it up.
 The best part?
-When the Chromebook auto-updates, it needs to do a system restart just like Windows.
+When it auto-updates, it needs to do a system restart just like Windows.
 When you do this restart, it’s done in 6 seconds.
 How amazing is that?
 Try that on a Windows-based machine.
 It’s a PAIN.
 The fast boot is very, very convenient for when I just want to check email or do something quick.
-If I’m on the go, I’ll use the Chromebook over the PC.
+If I’m on the go, I’ll use it over the PC.
 No competition.
 Hands down.

 Mind you, I don’t really use laptops.
-I’ve been using a PC desktop for 99% of what I do, until I got the Chromebook.
+I’ve been using a PC desktop for 99% of what I do until I got one.
 Now, I’ve had experience with Windows laptops, and I know how to use a mousepad/trackpad.
 However, the gestures on them…just suck.

 Want to go back?
 Swipe left with two fingers.

 Want to go forward?
 Swipe right with two fingers.